 Ibiza has one airport, located in the south, 10 minutes drive from Ibiza Town and 15 minutes drive from San Antonio.
 Transport options from the airport include public buses, taxis, and private transfers.
 Please note the airport does not have free WiFi.
 See below for information on luggage storage.

 The Ibiza Port is located in Ibiza Town.
 From here, there are services to and from Formentera, Mallorca, Denia, Valencia and Barcelona.
 The main ferry operator servicing Ibiza is Balearia.
 You are able to bring a car with you on some ferries.

-Ibiza Lockers is a locker self-storage system located just outside Ibiza Airport.
+Aerolockers Ibiza is a locker self-storage system located just outside Ibiza Airport.

 Open 24 hours, 7 days a week.

 Address: Carrer del Paio, 20, 07817 Sant Josep de sa Talaia.
 (On the roundabout at the entrance of the Airport, take the exit of Bar “La Ponderosa”, drive straight to “Avantcar” and next to them there is their car park.)

 Consigna Ibiza is located at the Port of Ibiza Town, behind Burger King.

 Address: Puerta de Ibiza, Avenida Santa Eulalia, 25 – 27

 Ibiza has a reliable bus service, connecting all major resorts on the island.
 Between June 1st and September 30th, buses run regularly from 7.00 to 23.30 however please check individual timetables.
 One-way fares range from one to three euros.
 Most drivers can offer change, however, will not accept notes larger than 20€.

 You can find more information on the bus schedules here: www.ibizabus.com or download the app: IBIZABUS